nameless-and-blameless/TAG/tmp/TAG-POW.md

-### Background on "The Game" Genocide

-"The Game" genocide is an ongoing atrocity perpetrated against specific individuals and communities within the United States.
-It has its origins in a complex web of corporate interests, government collusion, and covert operations.
+The American Genocide is an ongoing series of atrocities that began in 2018 against specific individuals, that for a time was targeted towards Christians and now seems to be targeting anyone living in the southeast United States.
+It was referred to as "The Game" and has its origins in a complex web of corporate interests, government collusion, and covert operations.

 #### Origins and Motivations